cboettig/pdg_control/inst/examples/cautious.md

 ### Find the optimum by dynamic programming

-Bellman's algorithm to compute the a cautious solution that selects a fraction `P` = `1` of the optimal harvest solution for all possible trajectories in the iterative optimization.
+Bellman's algorithm to compute the a cautious solution that selects a fraction `P` = `P` of the optimal harvest solution for all possible trajectories in the iterative optimization.